dengking/compiler-principle/docs/Chapter1-Introduction/index.md

 This book is about how to design and implement compilers.
 We shall discover that a few basic ideas can be used to construct translators for a wide variety of languages and machines.
-Besides compilers, the **principles** and **techniques** for compiler design are applicable to so many other domains that they are likely to b e reused many times in the career of a computer scientist.
+Besides compilers, the **principles** and **techniques** for compiler design are applicable to so many other domains that they are likely to be reused many times in the career of a computer scientist.
 The study of compiler writing touches up on programming languages, machine architecture, language theory, algorithms, and software engineering.

-> NOTE: 在我的编程生涯中，曾多次收到作者在本书中所描述的principle和technique的启发而解决了实际问题。